lramos33/lramos33/README.md

 <h2>About Me</h2>

-- 🔭 Currently working as frontend developer at [MeuGuru](https://www.meuguru.com/) and building a SaaS 🤫.
+- 🔭 Currently working as frontend developer at [MeuGuru](https://www.meuguru.com/) and building a SaaS 🤫
-- 🌱 Always studying React, Next.js and Typescript.
+- 🌱 Always studying React, Next.js and Typescript
-- ⚡️ Hobbies: Movies, fitness and music.
+- 🧠 I think about code organization more than I would like to admit and have been using principles of Atomic Design for component hierarchy

 <h2>Connect with me</h2>